shokai/glitchicon/README.md

 require
 =======

-* Java 1.5 or highre
+* Java 1.5 or higher
 * JRuby 1.5